Biography and autobiography: How to write a bestseller

 Self-publishing and traditional publishing are distinctively different publishing routes, each with its pros and cons.
 Self-publishing may offer higher royalties and more control but will require more effort, time and money investment from the author to ensure the success of their biography or autobiography.
 In turn, the chances of getting one’s manuscript by a traditional publishing house may be slim but if successful, the publisher will take care of editing, printing and marketing.

-If you wish to pursue traditional publishing, research literary agents or publishers who specialise in your genre or have a track record of success with similar books.
-Follow submission guidelines closely.
+• Research literary agents or publishers: If you wish to pursue traditional publishing, research literary agents or publishers who specialise in your genre or have a track record of success with similar books.

-Prepare a compelling query letter and include any materials requested by agents or publishers, such as sample chapters, the full manuscript or the book proposal.
-Tailor your submissions to each recipient.
+• Prepare submission materials: Prepare a compelling query letter and include any materials requested by agents or publishers, such as sample chapters, the full manuscript or the book proposal.

 Self-publishing